hortonworks/cloudbreak/README.md

 cb cluster create --cli-input-json create_cluster.json
 ```

-The cluster descriptor is basically the JSON request that's being sent to the Cloudbreak API.
+The cluster descriptor is basically the JSON request that's being sent to the DataPlane API.
 The full reference of this descriptor file can be found in the API docs.
 The CLI can help with creating the skeleton of the cluster descriptor JSON.
 The following command outputs a descriptor file with empty values: